shibudb-org/shibudb-server/docs/KEY_VALUE_ENGINE.md

 #### From WAL (Write-Ahead Log)

-If the server crashes, data is automatically recovered from the WAL on restart:
+If the server crashes, data is automatically recovered from the WAL on restart (if WAL is enabled):

 ```bash
 # Restart server (recovery happens automatically)